- What is better, a bail agent or a bail bondsman?

 - What happens if I miss a payment?

 If you happen to miss a payment, it is not a huge deal.
 If you know in advance that you are going to be late on a payment, let us know.
-Bail Bonds in Martinez knows that life can be difficult at times and that things that were certain a few months ago, might have changed.
+Martinez Bail Bonds knows that life can be difficult at times and that things that were certain a few months ago, might have changed.
 If your budget has changed, we can work with you on payment and even re-adjust your payment plan to fit your budget better.

 - Can you tell me what my friend or family member was arrested for?